 The Mirro 92122A Polished Aluminum Pressure Cooker is a great introduction to the delights of canning.
 It keeps it simple, which is ideal for beginners.
 There are no readable pressure or temperature gauges on this unit.
 Instead, a simple pressure monitoring device can be found on the lid.
-It’s made from heavy-duty, polished, kitchen-grade aluminum, which makes for a long life and easy cleaning.
+It’s made from heavy-duty, polished, kitchen-grade aluminum, which makes for long life and easy cleaning.
 The two available sizes, 16 and 20 qt., will be plenty for your first efforts.
-And, at under $60, it won’t break the bank either.
+And, it won’t break the bank either.

 The Presto takes the proverbial cake when it comes to a beginner pressure canner.
 It’s reasonably priced, sufficiently large, and—with those nifty temperature and pressure gauges included as part of the deal—I know which one I’ll be recommending!